Ridin' for Justice

 Ridin' for Justice is a 1932 American pre-Code Western film directed by D. Ross Lederman and starring Buck Jones, Mary Doran, and Russell Simpson.

 Plot

-Buck Randall (Buck Jones), a carefree cowboy whose popularity with the local saloon girls becomes the talk of the town.
-The new marshal, Joseph Slyde (Russell Simpson), gets on Buck's bad side by enforcing a "no gun" rule.
-Buck returns the favor by falling in love with the marshal's mistreated wife, Mary (Mary Doran), and she asks her husband for a divorce so she can marry Buck.
+Buck Randall, a carefree cowboy whose popularity with the local saloon girls becomes the talk of the town.
+The new marshal, Joseph Slyde, gets on Buck's bad side by enforcing a "no gun" rule.
+Buck returns the favor by falling in love with the marshal's mistreated wife, Mary, and she asks her husband for a divorce so she can marry Buck.